 How should I use Extavia?

-Do not draw your Extavia dose into a syringe until you are ready to give yourself an injection.
-Use a different place on your skin each time you inject this medication.
-Do not inject Extavia into the same skin area two times in a row.
+Your healthcare provider will show you where on your body to inject Extavia.
+Use a different place each time you give an injection.
+Do not inject into the same place two times in a row.

 What happens if I miss a dose?

-Use the medication as soon as you remember the missed dose.
-Then wait at least 48 hours before using another injection, and restart your dosing schedule at that time.
-Do not use more than one injection every 48 hours (2 days).
+Use the missed dose as soon as you remember.
+Then wait at least 48 hours (2 days) before using another injection, and restart your dosing schedule at that time.
+Do not use more than one injection every 48 hours.